 Step 3 : Pick Your Pace

-To ease the burden of transitioning to MACRA, CMS is providing pacing options for transition year performance.
-The options for 2018 are slightly more intensive compared to the options available for the 2017 transition year.
+To ease the burden of transitioning to MACRA, CMS provided pacing options for transition year performance.
+The options for 2020 are again more intensive compared to the options available for 2019 and the prior reporting years.

 MIPS Final Score between